 If you leave Air Dry clay out to dry without speeding the drying process up then it will take anywhere between 24 hours to 72 hours depending on the size of the project, how thick it is and how warm the location where you are drying it is.

 Is Air-Dry Clay Waterproof?

 No, it is not.
-If you want your Air-Dry Clay to be waterproof, then you have to seal first.
-Popular Sealers for making Clay waterproof are Acrylic Sealers, White Craft Glues (only works for very small amounts of water) and Epoxy Resin.
+If you want your Air-Dry Clay to be waterproof, then you have to seal it first.
+Popular Sealers for making Clay waterproof are Acrylic Sealers, White Craft Glues (only works for very small amounts of water), and Epoxy Resin.
 Once Properly Sealed your Clay will be Waterproof.

 There are several ways to make Air-Dry Clay waterproof.

 The most effective one is properly Epoxy Resin.
 But it is also the hardest one to use.
 It has two components to it, these have to be mixed and then applied to your clay.